 It was a soul-searing moment, as I let what I had asked sink in.
 The resulting pain and my awareness of it led to the realization that I needed to do more work on my trauma issues and start managing my finances in a “trauma-informed” way, as I realized, on a deep level, that I have been a fear-based spender and under-earner most of my life.
 How to get to the solution?
 Sometimes we have to look backward to go forward.

 I was born into a lot of trauma.
 My dad could have easily been prosecuted for a violent act he committed just before I was born had his family not had a bit of power in my hometown: more power than the man he’d almost killed.
-In pictures of my mother and me when I was a newborn, she looks completely shell-shocked.
+In pictures of my mother and me when I was a newborn, my mother looks completely shell-shocked.
 She is thin, almost gaunt.
 She is far from being a happy young mother.

 I didn’t learn until I was an adult that her mother had died just six weeks after I was born.
 My grandmother had come to help take care of me, gotten sick, and died of endocarditis.
 I recently pieced together the fact that mother had gone back to work just six weeks after having me.
 So here she was, in fear of her hard-drinking and violent husband, trying to care for and arrange care for a colicky infant, and having to go back to work just after losing her mother, whom she absolutely adored.
+That she lost her mom and went back to work in the same week was stunning, especially since she was not only terrified of my father.
+She was terrified of her boss, a man for whom she worked for more than 30 years!

 I believe she was afraid of my depression, afraid that I might hurt myself or end up “running with the wrong crowd.”
 So instead of allowing met to hit bottom or learn to deal with my own pain, she often bought me something to “cheer” me up.
 Or gave me a “little something” so I could “go get something new.”
 Or bailed me out financially.
 She did it out of love, fear, and pride, and probably self-protection.
 It started when I was just a little kid at the checkout line at the grocery store, and escalated when we were both in that post-divorce dark place.
 I believe she would have died of shame, pain, and embarrassment had I gone off the deep end.
 And I know she was doing the absolute best she could do.
 This is no indictment of her; she and I talked through a lot of this before she died.
 And those talks helped me take a look at the root cause of my money mismanagement (spending, debting, underearning, hoarding).
 Using money as a drug helped me avoid pain.
 The deep pain of not being enough.